4-Year Career Development Plan

 - Set realistic goals for your job search activity that you will complete within a structured time frame.
 For example, contact 3 new people and submit 10 resumes each week.

 Apply for Opportunities

 - Identify important deadlines and make sure all application materials are ready to go well in advance.

 - Graduate programs - resume, personal statement, recommendation letters, test scores, transcripts, and any supplemental materials a school might request

 - Jobs - resume, cover letter, reference list, writing sample(s), and transcripts (sometimes)

 Review your goals and choices, and revise your options as needed.
-Utilize the Fisher community and the resources of the Career Center in your journey.
+Utilize the Fisher community and the resources of the Center for Career and Academic Planning in your journey.